 The use of profile allows multiple people to use a single computer (at a different time) and still have data and customization of their own — or their own machine, so to speak.
 You can create as many user accounts on a computer as you want.

 Similarly, in a computer, Windows rot tends to happen first at the user level.
-Over time one account can get slow, but if you use a new one, you’ll note that it’s faster.
+Over time, one account can get slow, but you’ll note that it’s faster if you use a new one.

-Some changes take place system-wide, just like if you cause a big fire in your hotel room, that will likely affect the entire building.
+Some changes occur system-wide, just like if you cause a big fire in your hotel room, that will likely affect the entire building.

 In a computer, each user profile has its unique name, which is the username.
 Each username can have a password to keep the profile private.
 Think of the password as the key to your hotel room.

 Windows 10 user profile data locations

 In a hotel room, you have places to keep your belongings.
 Similarly, each Windows 10 account has a designated area to store that user’s data.

 By default, all user profiles reside as sub-folders inside the C:\Users\ folder of your computer.
 By the way, C: is the computer’s primary storage device.

 To access the user profiles, type the following in the Search box and press Enter: